 Abstracts submitted to other conferences can be used and submitted to the Respirology Research Forum.

-You will be notified whether your abstract has been accepted for an oral or poster presentation in early October 2022.
+You will be notified whether your abstract has been accepted for an oral or poster presentation in late May.

 Abstracts not selected as oral presentations will be presented as posters.